Radio access network

-It is also possible for a single handset/phone to be simultaneously connected to multiple radio access networks.
+It is also possible for a single handset/phone to be simultaneously connected to multiple RANs.
 Handsets capable of this are sometimes called dual-mode handsets.
 For instance it is common for handsets to support both GSM and UMTS (a.k.a.
-"3G") radio access technologies.
+"3G") RATs.
 Such devices seamlessly transfer an ongoing call between different radio access networks without the user noticing any disruption in service.

+RAN in the United States

+According to research company New Street, mobile providers T-Mobile US and AT&T use Swedish communication company Ericsson as their primary RAN provider, while Verizon primarily uses South Korean provider Samsung.
+Nokia is the minority vendor for all major US wireless providers.
+According to EJL Wireless Research, Verizon is also using Ericsson.